ropensci/rtika/README.md

 > Apache Tika is a content detection and analysis framework, written in Java, stewarded at the Apache Software Foundation.
 It detects and extracts metadata and text from over a thousand different file types, and as well as providing a Java library, has server and command-line editions suitable for use from other programming languages ...

 > For most of the more common and popular formats, Tika then provides content extraction, metadata extraction and language identification capabilities.
-(Accessed Jan 18, 2018.
-See <https://en.wikipedia.org/wiki/Apache_Tika>.)
+(From <https://en.wikipedia.org/wiki/Apache_Tika>, accessed Jan 18, 2018)

 This R interface includes the Tika software.